lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 ## Learning Objectives

-1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes.
+1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes over time.
-2. Test your understanding of the system story by describing what’s happening when it produces a system behavior over time.
+2. Test your understanding of the causal system story by describing what’s happening when it produces a system behavior over time.
 3. Apply your thinking to anticipate the short and long term trends in your team's care quality under different decision scenarios.

 ### Let's get started: